EUDAT-Training/B2SHARE-Training/deploy/12_Community_integration.md

 $ b2share communities create <community_name> "<description>" <logo>
 ```

 where `community_name` is the name of your community, `description` is the text describing your community and `logo` is the path to an image containing the logo of your community.
-This path needs to be relative to `$B2SHARE_UI_PATH/img/communities`.
 All fields are mandatory.

+The image path needs to be relative to `$B2SHARE_UI_PATH/img/communities`, so a single file name of an image that resides in the `/eudat/b2share/webui/app/img/communities` folder in your B2SHARE Docker container.

 If you don't have a logo image yet, set the `logo` argument to an existing one, e.g. `eudat.png`.
 To update your logo see the [Updating your community logo](#updating-your-community-logo) section below.